Network bypasses sustain complexity: Results

 \subsection{Network Geometrization and {\em Resistive Shortest Paths}}

-Since $\xi_{ij}$ is an Euclidean distance and particles motion is confined to the network edges, we can proceed to the geometrization of the network.
-To this aim we consider each edge $e=(i,j) \in E$ as a compact $1$-dimensional manifold with boundary $\partial e=i\cup j$, such that
+{Since $\xi_{ij}$ is an Euclidean distance and particles motion is confined to the network edges, we can proceed to the geometrization of the network \cite{geom1, geom2}.
+To this aim we first transform every edge of the graph into a compact 1-dimensional manifold.
+That is, for an edge $e=\left\{ i,j\right\} $ we consider the boundary of the manifold to be $\partial e=i\cup j$.
+Then, each edge $e$ inherits a metric $g_{e}$ such that $(e,g_{e})$ is isometric to a finite interval $[0,L(e)]$ of the real line with the standard metric, where the length $L(e)$ is given by the communicability distance of the corresponding edge, i.e. $L(e)\equiv \xi_e=\xi_{ij}$.
+Finally, the distance metric on the edges is extended to the full graph via infima of lengths of curves in the geometrization of $\cal G$, such that the graph becomes a metrically complete length space \cite{geom2}.}\\